BIGJRA/BIGJRA.github.io/rejuv.md

 - It's not for me.
 (Neutral)
 - Photography's boring.
 (Melia -2)

-Additionally, head back to Magnolia Library, and for a short time you’ll be able to battle Ren -- it’s optional experience and money should you want it.
+Additionally, head back to Magnolia Library, and for a short time you'll be able to battle Ren -- it's optional experience and money should you want it.

 ## PoisonHeart Badge

-It’s time to take on Venam’s gym in East Gearen.
+It's time to take on Venam's gym in East Gearen.
 This gym will require us to mix colors to make composite colors.

 Take out the first trainer and learn the color combination we need to build is Magenta.
 To mix magenta, add red and blue.

-In the second room, we’re going to make orange and green.
+In the second room, we're going to make orange and green.
 Do red and yellow first, then check the machine.
 Then do teal and yellow to make green and move into the third room.